 In pharaonic Egypt, wigs were part of the costume of the elite.
-These luxury items were worn regularly, on special occasions.
-Often they are made of human hair, as the ones from the Museo Egizio seen on this page.
+These luxury items were worn regularly, for instance on special occasions.
+Often they are made of human hair, as the ones in the Museo Egizio in Turin (Italia) seen on this page.
 The complete wig presented here is that of Merit, wife of Kha from the ancient Egyptian 18th Dynasty (New Kingdom).
-I studied this wig and the others in the collection in 2018.
+I studied this wig and the other wigs in the collection in 2018.
 This wig is built up of different layers of hair with some braids on the back of the wig and loose, wavy strands ending in small curls at the bottom of the wig.
 These type of wigs became popular in the ancient Egyptian New Kingdom.

 © Museo Egizio Turin, Italy.

 The images presented below show reliefs or painting of wigs being worn by women in the New Kingdom.
 What is important to notice is that the artist has attempted to show how the hairstyle became more transparent towards the lower parts of the wigs, below the shoulder.
 This is probably because the hair of the owner was always worn underneath these wigs and the women were never completely bald when wearing them.
 The wigs are worn to augment the hair, not to replace it.
 Just over the shoulders, the hair of the owner - often worn relatively short - ended and the thin layers of the wig augmented the hairstyle in a semi-transparent manner.
 You can also see this feature in Merit's wig.
 Other specific features of New Kingdom wigs are the two braids or strands framing the face, and the braids on the back of the wigs.